WANdisco/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 * The [subnet ID](https://docs.microsoft.com/en-us/cli/azure/network/vnet/subnet?view=azure-cli-latest#az-network-vnet-subnet-list) to use for the VM.

-  To obtain the subnet id, you will need a virtual network (vnet) and its subnet name.
+  You first need a virtual network (VNet) and its subnet name.
+Using these, you can get the subnet ID.

-  To obtain a list of vnets available to your account, use:
+  1. To get a list of VNets available to your account, use:

      `az resource list --location <vm-location> --query "[?type=='Microsoft.Network/virtualNetworks'].{VNetName:name, ResourceGroup:resourceGroup}" --output table`

-  The **VNetName** and **ResourceGroup** can then be used to obtain a list of subnets for your vnet:
+  1. The **VNetName** and **ResourceGroup** can then be used to list your VNet subnets:

      `az network vnet subnet list --vnet-name <vnet-name> -g <vnet-resource-group> --output table`

      The subnet names are listed in the **Name** column.

-  You can now obtain the subnet ID by using the **VnetName**, **ResourceGroup** and subnet **Name** values in the following command:
+  1. Now get the subnet ID by using the **VNetName**, **ResourceGroup** and subnet **Name** in the following command:

      `az network vnet subnet show --vnet-name <vnet-name> -g <vnet-resource-group> -n <subnet-name>  --output tsv --query 'id'`

-  The path-style string is then used for the subnet parameter.
+  Use the output of this last step for the subnet parameter.

   _Example:_  `--subnet /subscriptions/3842fefa-8901-4e7d-c789-a5a3ae567890/resourceGroups/GRP/providers/Microsoft.Network/virtualNetworks/GRP-westeurope-vnet/subnets/default`